papertank/origami-push/readme.md

 ## Versions
  - v4.* - Version 4 is a breaking change that updates the config and drivers for apns and fcm.
- - v3.* - Version 3 bumpes the Laravel support to include 6, 7 and 8 projects.
+ - v3.* - Version 3 bumps the Laravel support to include 6, 7 and 8 projects.
 Laravel 5.x dropped.
  - v2.* - Version 2 is a rewrite of the package to work with Laravel 5.3 notifications or standalone
  - v1.-* - Version 1 did not integrate with the notifications service of Laravel